csessig86/leaflet-maps-intro/readme.md

 * The final piece of data we will be working with is population data from the [U.S. Census](http://www.census.gov/.
 We will create a basic [choropleth map](http://leafletjs.com/examples/choropleth.html) where the counties will be shaded based on their population.
 The more people, the darker the county.

-* I've already downloaded the data from the [Census Reporter site](http://censusreporter.org/data/table/?table=B01003&geo_ids=04000US19,050|04000US19,050|04000US19&primary_geo_id=04000US19) and merged it with the county GeoJSON file that's on the map.
+* I've already downloaded the data from the [Census Reporter site](http://censusreporter.org/data/table/?table=B01003&geo_ids=04000US19,050|04000US19,050|04000US19&primary_geo_id=04000US19) and merged it into the county GeoJSON file that's on the map.
 I used [QGIS](http://www.qgis.org/en/site/) to do this.
 If you're not familiar with QGIS, I recommend checking it out.
 It's a like watered-down version of [ArcGIS](https://www.arcgis.com/features/).
 But unlike ArcGIS, it's free.

-* e first need to use Leaflet's handy onEachFeature function for geojson objects:
+* There's a really handy function Leaflet provides called onEachFeature function that will help us create our choropleth map:
 	```javascript
 	L.geoJson(iowa_counties, {
 		style: {